Where

 Puppies

-are able to leave as soon as they are weaned.
+are able to leave after they are weaned.

 The puppies begin to naturally wean themselves